ClassicGOD/Qucik-Authelia-for-Nginx-Proxy-Manager/README.md

 # Quick and easy Authelia configuration for Nginx Proxy Manager

-All files based on Authelia documentation: https://www.authelia.com/docs/ please refer to it in case of any issues.
+All example files based on Authelia documentation: https://www.authelia.com/docs/ please refer to it in case of any issues.
 Tutorial provided as is without any warranty.

 Tutorial assumes that you are running Nginx Proxy Manager container from jc21/nginx-proxy-manager (but with some modifications will probably work with different configurations) and have few hosts defined.